edos08/ShitProtocol1/ReadMe.md

-# Giude for the content of this directory:
+# Guide for the content of this directory:

 * doc: contains the documentation for the LoRa Project, read it before reading and modifying the code
 * libsrc: contains the ardiuni library files needed to make the communication between the devices work.
 Everything is explained in the documentation